Allan Campbell (footballer): Luton Town

 On 15 June 2021, Luton Town announced the signing of Campbell after agreeing an undisclosed fee with Motherwell to secure his signature before his contract expired.
 Campbell helped Luton win promotion to the Premier League during the 2022–23 season.
 His last goal for the club was a memorable one, scoring against Watford to complete a 2-0 derby day victory.

 Millwall (loan)

 On 1 September 2023, Luton loaned Campbell to EFL Championship club Millwall.

 Charlton Athletic (loan)

 On 26 August 2024, Campbell joined Charlton Athletic on a season-long loan.

 On 30 January 2025, Campbell's loan was terminated early.

 Dundee United

 On 30 January 2025, Campbell made the permanent move back to Scotland with Scottish Premiership side Dundee United, signing a short-term deal.

+St Mirren

+After several months without a club, Campbell signed a short-term contract with St Mirren in January 2026.

 International career

 In September 2017, Campbell was named in the Scotland under-21 squad for the first time ahead of the European Under-21 Championship qualifying matches against England and Latvia.
 He made his debut on 6 October 2017, against England.
 Campbell scored one goal for the Scotland under-21 team, in a 1–0 win against Lithuania in September 2020.

 Selected for the Scotland under-21 squad in the 2018 Toulon Tournament, the team lost to Turkey in a penalty-out and finished fourth.

 On 28 May 2022, Campbell received his first call-up to the senior national team as a replacement for the injured Ryan Jack.
 Campbell made his full international debut on 14 June 2022, appearing as a substitute in a 4–1 win against Armenia.